Integrating AI Agents in Microsoft Teams for Collaboration

 Example prompt I use verbatim:

-Concrete prompts like that make outputs easier to parse automatically.
+Concrete prompts like that make the output easier to parse automatically.

 Takeaways

 - Treat AI Agents in Teams as assistants, not decision makers.
-I use them to reduce admin, not to replace judgement.
+I use them to cut admin, not to replace judgement.

 - Start with one meeting and one automation flow.
-Expand once the outputs are consistent.
+Expand once the output is consistent.

 - Use strict prompts and a short verification checklist.
 That keeps task management tidy.